yoanastamenova/mvst-coffee-challenge/backend/README.md

 - [ ] Containerize the application (Dockerfile)

 ## Troubleshooting
-Some of the most frequent errors I
+Some of the most frequent errors I found and their fixes:

 ### Database Connection Issues

 If you encounter database connection errors: